 A hot, dry, easterly wind of the Madeira and Canary Islands.

-A warm wind in Spain, or a hot southerly wind in advance of a low pressure area moving from the Sahara Desert.
+Warm wind in Spain, or a hot southerly wind in advance of a low-pressure area moving from the Sahara Desert.
 Called a SIROCCO in other parts of the Mediterranean area.

 Normally a fresher westerly wind that blows in from the Atlantic along the south coast of Spain Can be quite strong in often keeps fishing fleets held up in the southern ports.